danog/MadelineProto/old_docs/API_docs_v53/methods/README.md

 * <a href="messages_sendMessage.html" name="messages_sendMessage">Send a message: messages.sendMessage</a>

-* <a href="messages_sendInlineBotResult.html" name="messages_sendInlineBotResult">Send a received bot result to the chat: messages.sendInlineBotResult</a>

 * <a href="messages_sendEncryptedService.html" name="messages_sendEncryptedService">Send a service message to a secret chat: messages.sendEncryptedService</a>

 * <a href="auth_requestPasswordRecovery.html" name="auth_requestPasswordRecovery">Send an email to recover the 2FA password: auth.requestPasswordRecovery</a>

+* <a href="messages_sendInlineBotResult.html" name="messages_sendInlineBotResult">Send inline bot result obtained with messages.getInlineBotResults to the chat: messages.sendInlineBotResult</a>

 * <a href="messages_sendEncrypted.html" name="messages_sendEncrypted">Send message to secret chat: messages.sendEncrypted</a>